 The Commission members shall receive no salary as a result of serving on the Commission but shall receive necessary subsistence and travel expenses in accordance with the provisions of G.S.
 120-3.1, G.S.
 138-5 and G.S.
-138-6, as applicable.
+138-6, as applicable. § 120-185.

-§ 120-185.
 Commission; public hearings.

-The Commission may hold public meetings across the State to solicit public input with respect to the issues of aging in North Carolina.
+The Commission may hold public meetings across the State to solicit public input with respect to the issues of aging in North Carolina. § 120-186.

-§ 120-186.
 Commission; authority.

 The Commission has the authority to obtain information and data from all State officers, agents, agencies and departments, while in discharge of its duties, pursuant to the provisions of G.S.
 120-19, as if it were a committee of the General Assembly.
 The Commission shall also have the authority to call witnesses, compel testimony relevant to any matter properly before the Commission, and subpoena records and documents, provided that any patient record shall have patient identifying information removed.
 The provisions of G.S.
 120-19.1 through G.S.
 120-19.4 shall apply to the proceedings of the Commission as if it were a joint committee of the General Assembly.
 In addition to the other signatures required for the issuance of a subpoena under this section, the subpoena shall also be signed by the cochairmen of the Commission.
 Any cost of providing information to the Commission not covered by G.S.
-120-19.3 may be reimbursed by the Commission from funds appropriated to it for its continuing study.

-§ 120-186.1.
-Commission; Alzheimer's Subcommittee.

-The Commission cochairmen shall appoint an Alzheimer's Subcommittee.
-The cochairmen shall appoint as members of the Subcommittee three Commission members and at least four but no more than six non-Commission members.
-The Commission shall prescribe the duties of the Alzheimer's Subcommittee which may include conducting studies on the availability and efficacy of currently existing geriatric or memory disorder services and programs, advising the Commission on matters regarding Alzheimer's services and programs, and recommending to the Commission solutions to related problems.
+120-19.3 may be reimbursed by the Commission from funds appropriated to it for its continuing study. \S 120-186.1.
+Commission; Alzheimer's Subcommittee, Long-Term Care Subcommittee, and other subcommittees. (a) The Commission cochairs shall appoint subcommittees as needed to assist with the completion of the work of the Commission.
+These subcommittees may include an Alzheimer's Subcommittee, a Long-Term Care Subcommittee, or other special subject subcommittees.
+The cochairs shall appoint as members of any subcommittee not more than four Commission members and at least four but no more than six non-Commission members. - (b) The Commission cochairs shall prescribe the duties of any subcommittee created.
+Duties of the Alzheimer's Subcommittee may include conduction studies on the availability and efficacy of currently existing geriatric or memory disorder services and programs, advising the Commission on matters regarding Alzheimer's services and programs, and recommending to the Commission solutions to related problems.
+Duties of the Long-Term Care Subcommittee may include developing a long-term care policy for the State that has at least the following elements: - (1) Promotes elder independence, choice and dignity; - (2) Provides a seamless, uniform system of flexible and responsive services; - (3) Provides single-entry access; - Includes a wide range of home and community-based services available to all elderly who need them but targeted primarily to the most frail, needy elderly; - (5) Provides care and services at the least expense in the least confusing manner and based on the desires of the elder population and their families; - (6) Expands Medicaid income eligibility to allow more services in the home and community; - (7) Creates a single agency and budget stream to administer services to the elderly; and - (8) Approaches long-term care within the context of the entire health care system. § 120-187.

-§ 120-187.
 Commission; reports.

 The Commission shall report to the General Assembly and the Governor the results of its study and recommendations.
-A written report shall be submitted to each bienniel session of the General Assembly at its convening.
+A written report shall be submitted to each bienniel session of the General Assembly at its convening. § 120-188.

-§ 120-188.
 Commission; staff; meeting place.